TheModernObserver

 While the console release was the story of 2025, the 2026 PC launch of GTA VI has redefined what we expect from an open world.
 The level of detail in Leonida (Rockstar's version of Florida) is staggering.
 From the AI-driven traffic patterns to the way the humidity affects the lighting, it is a technical marvel.
 If you have the hardware to run it, this isn't just a game—it’s a digital society.

-2. Elder Scrolls VI: Shadows of Hammerfell (Bethesda)
+2. Elder Scrolls VI (Bethesda)

 3. Ghost of Tsushima 2 (Sucker Punch/Sony)